 The National Association of Online Investors (NAOI) has recently completed a multi-year study to find an updated approach to investing that is able to thrive in 21st Century equity markets.
 Following extensive research we met this goal with the discovery and development of Dynamic Investment Theory (DIT).
 DIT creates a revolutionary investment type called Dynamic Investments (DIs) that will change the world of investing as we know it for both individual investors and the financial services industry.
 You will learn about both on this Web page.

 The Study Findings Release - and a Valuable Opportunity

-The NAOI is prepared to offer cooperative arrangements to financial professionals and organizations that will enable them to gain a clear and massive competitive advantage by being among the first to learn about Dynamic Investments.
+The NAOI is prepared to offer cooperative arrangements to financial organizations that will enable them to gain a clear and massive competitive advantage by being among the first to learn about Dynamic Investments.
 An opportunity like this is rare in the world of investing.

 About the National Association of Online Investors (NAOI)

 I founded the NAOI in 1997 to empower individuals to invest with confidence and success.
 We have taught thousands of individuals the art and science of investing via our books, online courses, college courses and the market's only Individual Investor Certification Program.
 Yet, in 2008 when the market crashed, we saw that education was not enough to empower individuals to become successful investors .
 Also needed was innovation.
 To meet this need we formed the NAOI Research Division to supplement and enhance our education offerings.